renpy/renpy/sphinx/source/screens.rst

    also defined).

 ``"mobile"``
-   Defined on mobile platforms, such as Android and iOS.
+   Defined on mobile platforms, such as Android, iOS and mobile web browsers.

 ``"pc"``
    Defined on Windows, Mac OS X, and Linux.
 A PC is expected to have